kosl/kronoterm2mqtt/README.md

 ## Setup

-Once having hardware (Modbus wiring) correctly installed the steps to get running are:
+Once having hardware (Modbus RS485 wiring or Modbus/TCP module) correctly installed the steps to get running are:

-1. `./cli-app.py edit-setting` to configure MQTT host and credentials, heat pump model and RS485 port.
+1. `./cli-app.py edit-setting` to configure MQTT host and credentials, heat pump model and port.
 2. `./cli-app.py test-mqtt-connection` to check that Mosquitto broker accepts connections.
 4. `./cli-app.py print-values` to see the actual registers from the heat pump converted to correct units.
 3. Install and configure MQTT integration in Home assistant